Custom-Strike/Home/README.md

 ---

-This non-profit project is run and managed by [A R E Z](https://github.com/firexstudio).
+This project is run and managed by [A R E Z](https://github.com/firexstudio).
 You can help by following me on [YouTube](https://youtube.com/TeamOlympus) and [Twitter](https://twitter.com/FirexStudio).